-Home equity loans in Texas
+Home equity loan options for Texas homeowners

 If you go with a home equity loan, you’ll get one set lump sum of money that you’ll repay over time with fixed monthly payments.
 Once you receive the lump sum, you won’t be able to borrow any additional funds with the same loan.
 This makes a home equity loan a closed-end mortgage because it has a fixed term and does not allow continuous access to funds like an open-end mortgage loan such as a HELOC.

 - Fixed interest rates and monthly payments: With fixed interest rates, you don’t have to worry about market changes that cause interest rates to go up or down during your repayment period.
 You’ll have predictable payments that you can budget for accordingly.